aerickt/steno-dictionaries/README.md

 ### re spellings

 The stroke with `ER` is asterisked.
-There is no "-re" suffix currently.
+There is no "-re" suffix currently and so any outlines normally written with `*ER` does not fall under this method.

 Examples:
  - `KA/HREU/PW*ER` → calibre